HDR/Sun-Moon_ShinyCalc/README.md

 ![Dark Mode](http://i.imgur.com/e90f6pc.png)

-A local website that displays all the data from the app in your browser
+A way to display Rates and Encounters in the web browser on a computer (For streamers)

 #Requirements#
 Gradle 2.14.1 or Above